aerenchyma/poem-generation/README.md

 ## NaPoGenMo ~2021~ 2022

 This was originally an entry for [NaPoGenMo 2021](https://github.com/NaPoGenMo/NaPoGenMo2021).
-It's now...maybe?
-(I don't want to cheat so maybe I'll do something else fun) an entry for NaPoGenMo 2022, with the caveat that I started it in 2021.

 I strongly recommend the poems aloud dramatically -- it makes them sound good (...most of the time).